IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“What do you do when there is an evil you cannot defeat by just means?
 Do you stain your hands with evil to destroy evil?
 Or do you remain steadfastly just and righteous even if it means surrendering to evil?”

 ― <a href="https://codegeass.fandom.com/wiki/Lelouch_vi_Britannia" target="_blank">Lelouch vi Britannia</a>

+>“Kircheis, do you think what was possible for Rudolf is impossible for me?”

+― <a href="https://gineipaedia.com/wiki/Reinhard_von_Lohengramm" target="_blank">Reinhard von Lohengramm</a>

 <b id="f1">1)</b> I used to think he was a lazy guy.
 The quote is from <a href="https://einsteinpapers.press.princeton.edu/vol8-trans/176" target="_blank">this letter</a> written a week before he published correct <a href="https://en.wikipedia.org/wiki/Einstein_field_equations" target="_blank">field equations of GR or EFE</a>.
 At that point of time he was very afraid that GR will be formulated by someone before him.
 Indeed it happened as he feared and <a href="https://en.wikipedia.org/wiki/General_relativity_priority_dispute#Undisputed_facts" target="_blank">Hilbert probably found the correct field equations</a> ( $R_{\mu \nu }-{\frac {1}{2}}Rg_{\mu \nu }={\frac{8\pi G}{c^{4}}}T_{\mu \nu }$ the cosmological constant came later) independently 5 days before him.
 Even if Hilbert actually found the complete equations before him, he would still be the <b>single biggest contributor</b> to the formulation of GR because he found the equations without the trace term(i.e. $R_{\mu \nu }={\frac{8\pi G}{c^{4}}}T_{\mu \nu }$) first and was aware that he should add some term to make both sides consistent since $\nabla_{\nu} T_{\mu \nu }=0$ but $\nabla_{\nu} R_{\mu \nu }\neq 0$.
  [↩](#a1)